svewap/nnhelpers/Documentation/Helpers/Classes/video.rst

 \\nn\\t3::Video()->isExternal(``$url = NULL``);
 """""""""""""""""""""""""""""""""""""""""""""""

-Prüft whether the URL is a video on YouTube or Vimeo.
+Perceives whether the URL is an external video on YouTube or Vimeo.
-Returns an array of data to embed.
+Returns an array with data to embed.

 .. code-block:: php